 A trial of ipilimumab for children and teenagers who have melanoma that can't be removed with surgery (CA184178)

-This trial is looking at ipilimumab for children and young people who have melanoma that can’t be removed with surgery (advanced melanoma).
+This trial looked at ipilimumab to improve treatment for children and young people who have melanoma.

 More about this trial